 Now that we’ve considered hierarchies, let’s look at five apparently universal evolutionary and developmental goals (behaviors, purposes, drives, challenges) we can observe in all complex adaptive systems, in any of these five hierarchies.
 We’ll return to these five goals at many points in the Guide.
 In my view, these five goals tell us a lot about the nature of successfully adaptive complex systems.
 They allow us to say many more specific things about the nature of both individual and universal progress, beyond the observation that the emergence of technological life seems a natural next step for local intelligence.

 The Five Goals

 What are the most fundamental adaptive goals, (abilities, drives, values, purposes, or telos) for evo devo systems?
 What follows is speculative, and it is much easier to propose such models than to validate them, as our current understanding of the informational dimensions of complexity is still so incomplete.
 Nevertheless, we all must have models and values that we try to live by, and these are mine.
-When we think of living systems from an evo devo perspective, I can presently see five processes, goals, abilities, values, or purposes that that seem particularly fundamental to our universe’s history of accelerating complexification.
+I welcome your feedback.
+When we think of living systems from a collective and evo devo perspective, I can presently see five processes, goals, abilities, values, or purposes that that seem particularly fundamental to our universe’s history of accelerating complexification.
 These are:

 1. Innovation (“Divergence”/“Information Production”/Experimentation)